SPIP: History

 The 2.1 version builds on the concept of modules, along with improved security and stability, a new interface for plugins management, and other features.

 The 3.0 major version was released on 19 May 2012:, completely redesigned towards a higher degree of modularity.
 All non-core functionalities are now implemented as plugins.
 The private area has been thoroughly rewritten in order to make the editorial objects as generic as possible.
 It's designed to be easier and quicker to create new editorial objects and to customize existing ones.
 The new DATA loop allows SPIP to connect to any kind of data (not only SQL tables).
 These data may be found locally (XML, CSV, YAML files, enumerations...) or directly on an URL (list of YouTube videos, Flickr photos, Google spreadsheets, online calendar...).
 So the web itself may be used as a database.

 The 3.1 version was released on 6 January 2016.
 It provides updates of JavaScript libraries, default CSS styles, enhances the editorial space, provides new tools for writing skeletons, performance and writing code improvements.

 The 3.2 version was released on 13 October 2017.
 It includes an update of embedded JavaScript libraries, better ergonomics of the private space as well as other improvements.

+The 4.x version series, beginning with 4.0.0, has seen its first release in July 2021.
+It improves its internal document management engine, support for new picture formats such as SVG, a new administrator space; and on the technical side, compatibility with current PHP versions and new skeleton syntax.